 The Angels worked in threes.
 This as actresses came and went from the series and on to greater things like the movies.
 By season four, two of the original Angels, Kate Jackson and Farrah Fawcett (was Majors) had both left the series.
 The future Bond girl, Tanya Roberts had still to sign the dotted line as the last of those Angels for the final series.
 In this to be reviewed episode, the trio was played by Shelley Hack (as Tiffany), Cheryl Ladd (as Kris), and Jaclyn Smith (as Kelly).

-Special guest stars in the series included some big names of film and TV including Kim Basinger, Patrick Duffy Timothy Dalton, Audrey Landers, Tom Selleck, and Christopher Lee.
-Storylines included the girls going undercover in women’s prisons and masquerading as fashion models, solving murders, and investigating jewelry theft.
-The show lasted five seasons and for 110 episodes.
+Special guest stars in the series included some big names in film and TV including Kim Basinger, Patrick Duffy, Timothy Dalton, Audrey Landers, Tom Selleck, and Christopher Lee.
+Storylines included the girls going undercover in women’s prisons and masquerading as fashion models, solving murders, and investigating jewellery theft.
+The show lasted five seasons and 110 episodes.
 The concept of this show is still reimagined in a constantly rebooted film franchise.

-The Toni’s Boys episode was part of the season four line up.
-This was a unique episode and one where the Angels’ storyline was secondary to this backdoor pilot.
+The Toni’s Boys episode was part of the season four lineup.
+This was a unique episode and one where the Angels’ storyline was secondary to a backdoor pilot.
 As in an alternate universe you may well have watched the Toni’s Boys TV series, but this show never came to fruition.
-This would no doubt have made the “boys” household names, but it was not to be with this rather uninspiring episode.
+This would no doubt have made the “boys” household names, but it was not to be with this rather uninspiring trio.

-Now it’s more of a novelty episode for Charlie’s Angels as the girls have to depend those Toni’s boys help to solve the case.
+Now it’s more of a novelty episode for Charlie’s Angels as the girls have to depend on Toni’s boys’ help to solve the case.
 This episode also boasts a big star of the silver screen with screen legend Barbara Stanwyck as Toni.
-I’m sure the budget went on Ms. Stanwyck’s salary after meeting her boys, as TBH I don’t recognise any of these actors… but maybe you do.
+I’m sure the budget went on Ms Stanwyck’s salary after meeting her boys, as TBH I don’t recognise any of these actors… but maybe you do.

 Kris sums them up as “Captain America, James Bond, and the Lone Ranger” (but I think she is being a bit too optimistic).
 Charlie tells that he and Toni will work out just who is trying to kill the Angels from their list of possibilities.
 This I assume will be from at least four seasons and twenty-two episodes worth of bad guys and girls.